pessiraunio/Web-application/README.md

 ## Project description

+A web application developed as part of a course project during my B.Sc. in Information Technology.

 Web application for sport plan hosting.
 Add exercise plans and copy from others to your own account.

 ### How to run